Notice of Pre-AIA or AIA Status

 Scope of Enablement

-11. Claim 21 is rejected under 35 U.S.C.
+10. The rejection of Claim 21 under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, because the specification, while being enabling for the Fab-HCAb structure (PR000305, PR000653, PR000654, PR000655 and PR000706) capable of binding to CTLA4, does not reasonably provide enablement for making and using the scope of binding proteins to treat any cancer or other disease in any subject in need thereof.
-The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the invention commensurate in scope with these claims.
+112 (pre-AIA ), first paragraph, because the specification does not reasonably provide enablement for making and using the scope of binding proteins (FAB-HCAB) to treat any cancer or any other disease in any subject in need thereof is maintained.
+The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the invention commensurate in scope with the method claim.

 The use of antibody immunotherapy for the treatment of tumors has been shown to have limitations.
 Five (5) art references spanning over 25 years in the field of immunotherapeutics and recognizing the complexity of antibody delivery to tumors in vivo are Fujimori et al. (J. Nuc.
 Med.
 31:1191-1198 (1990)); Beckman et al. (Can.
 109:170-179 (2007)); Thurber et al. (Adv.
 Drug Deliv.
 Rev. 60:1421-1434 (2008)); Rudnick et al. (Can.
 Biotherp. & Radiopharm.
 24: 155-162 (2009)); and Huang et al. (Appl Microbiol Biotechnol (2010) 87:401–410).